After bariatric surgery, your body’s ability to absorb nutrients changes forever.

 🛑 Don’t stop unless your doctor says so.

-Regular blood work (every 3–6 months post-op) is critical to adjust dosages.
+Regular blood work (every 3–6 months) is critical.

 Can You Take Bariatric Vitamins Without Surgery?

-However, they’re not a magic pill.
-High doses of iron or B12 without supervision can be harmful.
-Always check with your healthcare provider if you’re considering these supplements for general use.
+But remember: they’re not a magic pill.
+High doses of iron or B12 should always be supervised.

 Are Bariatric Vitamins Covered by FSA or Insurance?